d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 ```

 ## The mount command
 We’ve now mostly mounted our volumes and drives with the mount command and shown off the /etc/fstab file.
-But the mount command isn’t only used to mount local storagedevices.
+But the mount command isn’t only used to mount local storage devices.
 We can also mount network directories with NFS or Samba, mount image files and mount drives or USB flash drives which didn’t automount.
 To check what file systems are supported by the kernel to mount, check the /proc/filesystems file.
 These file systems are supported by the kernel, but not necessarily by your Linux distribution!
 ```bash
 student@linux-ess:~$ cat /proc/filesystems